ibm-cloud-docs/databases-for-enterprisedb/reference-monitoring.md

 | `Segment By` | `Service instance` |
 {: caption="Table 8.
 Read replica replication lag metric metadata" caption-side="top"}

-### The total number of PostgreSQL connections being used
+### The total number of PostgreSQL connections in use
 {: #ibm_databases-for-enterprisedb_total_connections}

-The total number of PostgreSQL connections being used.
+The total number of PostgreSQL connections in use.

 | Metadata | Description |
 |----------|-------------|